MakeMHz/xbox-hd-plus/manual/Upgrading to XboxHD+.md

 [BIOS Patches](https://github.com/MakeMHz/xbox-hd-plus/blob/master/patches/README.md)

 ### Step 2
-Apply patch to BIOS by following the guide linked to the corresponding BIOS on the patch page.
-(Due to legal reasons we can not distribute these files)
+Apply patch to BIOS by following the link to the patching guide for the corresponding BIOS patch.
+(Due to legal reasons we can not distribute the BIOS files)

 ![BIOS Guides](./images/upgrade/patches_guide.png)